 Bill Murray.
 Obviously for the laughs, but also because I've had a crush on him since I saw him in Meatballs in 1979.
 I would ask him to say grace.

 In about ten days we will head out to California, pick up Nate and Sam along the way and deposit ourselves in a house in the Tahoe National Forest.
 We'll ski some, talk some, hike some.
 Probably play board games, if there are any in the house.
 And we'll cook.
 Sam's friends will come up from Incline, the ones not going home for Thanksgiving.
-I don't know if there will be candles or wine; maybe not.
+I don't know if there will be candles or wine; maybe not, probably beer.
 There will be the standard: too much turkey, fatty gravy, all the sides, nothing fancy.
 Truth be told, I could sit around a dinner table and eat bowls of cereal with those people and be happy.
-I can't wait to hear their stories, to see their faces, to be inside their hugs, and then to let them all go, back into the world, fortified by love.
+I can't wait to hear their stories, to see their faces, to be inside their hugs, and then to let them all go, back into the world, fortified by our love.
 Amen.